jakepino/physics-platform-shot/README.md

 # physics-playground
-//Using Matter-js, created a small browser physics engine to play with
+Using Matter-js, created a small browser physics engine to play with